-- Running Creek Preschool Due to increased security and current construction, Running Creek preschool students enter through the front door located on the west side of the building by the bus loop.
-Staff members are at this door from 8:00-8:10am, 11:00-11:10am, 11:45-11:55am, and 3:30-3:40pm for you to sign your student in or out.
-If no staff member is present, you will need to ring the doorbell and enter through the front office following our typical safety protocols.
+- Running Creek Preschool Running Creek preschool students enter through the south door located on the south side of the building.
+Staff members are at this door from 8:00-8:05am, 11:00-11:05am, 11:45-11:50am, and 3:30-3:45pm for you to sign your student in or out.
+If no staff member is present, you will need to go to the main entrance and ring the doorbell and enter through the front office following our typical safety protocols.
 There are two parking lots available to families.
 You may park in available spots in the church parking lot.
 If you choose to park in the south lot, you may not leave your vehicle while in the fire lane.
 If your child is late arriving to school or you need to pick your child up early, you must sign your student in and out via the front office. - Singing Hills Preschool Singing Hills Elementary School has a Preschool Parking Area designated in the top area of the parking lot, across from the Preschool entrance.
+Staff members are at this door from 7:35-7:50am, 10:35-10:50am, 11:15-11:35am, and 2:50-3:15pm.
+If you after these times you will need to go to the main entrance of the building and ring the bell to come to the office.
 Carefully escort your child across traffic, as it is very heavy before and after school.
 Please do not park in the lot on the extreme west side of the building.
 That area is reserved for buses.
 If your child is late arriving to school or you need to pick your child up early, you must check into the Singing Hills Elementary Main Office.